01 Quickstart guide

 gleam run -m lustre/dev start

-Once the server is up and running you should be able to visit http://localhost:1234 and be greeted with your “Hello, world!” message.
+Once the server is up and running, head on over to your browser and visit http://localhost:1234 to be greeted with your first Lustre application: “Hello, world!”

-We mentioned Lustre has a declarative API for constructing HTML.
-Let’s see what that looks like by building something slightly more complex.
+Of course, there’s not much we can do if we can only render text.
+We mentioned that Lustre has a declarative API for rendering HTML: instead of a sequence of document.createElement calls, we describe the structure of our HTML using functions!
+Let’s see what that looks like by rendering something slightly more complex.

 import lustre